SamuelMoor-Smith/goodreads-recommender/README.md

 # Production

-The production version is hosted [here](https://goodreads-recommender.vercel.app/)
+The production version is hosted [here at goodreads-recommender.vercel.app](https://goodreads-recommender.vercel.app/)

 # How it works